 You'll want to make sure that your uploaded files are assigned the correct Type or Category.
 Songs should be set to the "Music" type, and your "Categories" should reflect your genre groupings of tracks.
 You might use a "Current" category to keep track of newer songs.
 You might organize your library by tagging the tracks with genres and thus have many categories such as "Rock" or "Acoustic."

 In the first drop-down menu, pick which Type or Category (1) you want to add to the ClockWheel.
 Next, pick one of the selection Algorithms (2), which helps decide what tracks are chosen when you create an event.
-Click the green "Save" to record your selection.
+Click the green Save button to record your selection.

 Here is a description of the Selection Algorithms: